Asil Yaghi

 My mother wept today.
 It was a defeated, weary weeping.
 My mother, whose wonderful cook’s hands everyone swears by, wept after burning the ‘fake’ maqluba before it was ready, wept even though the burning wasn’t her fault.
 We hadn’t been able to find the right cooking pot after being displaced for the fourth time to what is, supposedly, the final stop: Rafah.

-Does that boy realise?
-Does he comprehend the meaning of “hopeless” in a situation like this?
+Does that boy realize?
+Does he comprehend the meaning of “red death” in a situation like this?

 How could he have left laughing?